 A namespace can be used to organize code by package or functionality that separates common names from interference by other packages.
 For example, the IRB namespace provides functionality for irb that prevents a collision for the common name “Context”.

-Comparable allows comparison of objects based on the
+each method and Comparable allows comparison of objects based

 <=> comparison method.